-Mycorrhizae are specific beneficial soil fungi forming symbiotic (mutually beneficial) associations with roots.
-While the role of mycorrhizae is not fully understood, they function to expand the root's contact with the soil profile, enhancing water and nutrient uptake.
-For additional information, refer to the CMG GardenNotes #212, The Living Soil.
+Mycorrhizae are beneficial soil fungi that form mutualistic (mutually beneficial) associations with plants via roots.
+While the role of mycorrhizae is not fully understood, they function to expand the root's contact with the soil profile, enhancing water, and nutrient uptake.
+The same mycorrhizal partner can be associated with multiple trees, connecting multiple individuals.
+For additional information, refer to CMG GardenNotes #212, The Living Soil.

-Rhizobium is a beneficial soil bacterium that forms a symbiotic relationship with plants, primarily those in the bean/pea family.
+Rhizobium is a beneficial soil bacterium that forms a mutualistic relationship with plants, primarily those in the bean/pea family.
 These bacteria make atmospheric nitrogen available to plants.
 Rhizobium typically forms nodules on the roots of plants.
 These may be mistaken for insect injury or deformity.
 When alfalfa, a member of the bean/pea family, is left to mature then tilled into a field, it is considered "green manure" because the plant is rich in nitrogen due to the Rhizobium in the roots.